jasongalbraith/SunRover/LeptonDrivers/readme.md

 In the drivers to read data from the lepton data, enter in to the file software/raspberrypi_video.
-The replace the file LeptonThread.h and LetponThread.cpp with these provided files.
+The replace the file MyLabel.h and MyLabel.cpp with these provided files.
 This will allow the data to be sent over the network.